eunchangchoi/eunchangchoi.github.io/index.md

  <strong> ARTICLES, BOOKS & CHAPTERS </strong> <br>
 ▪ Book, <i> Algorithms as Social Institutions: Systemic Harms from Flawed Algorithms and Blind Trust</i> (forthcoming 2026) <br>
-▪ “Who Owns the Baby Shark Dance?: A Copyright Dispute in South Korea” Harvard Technology Review (forthcoming 2026) <br> ▪ “How to Secure AI Safety: Complexity, Agentic AI and Recursive Self-Improvement” in <i> Coexistence of Humans and Machines </i> (2025) <br>
+▪ “Who Owns the Baby Shark Dance?: A Copyright Dispute in South Korea” Harvard Technology Review (forthcoming 2026) <br> ▪ “The Safety Discourse in the Era of Artificial General Intelligence(AGI)” in AI and the Transformation of Human Civilization (Civilization Studies Series, Vol.7.)
+Seoul: Kyung Hee Institute for Human Society(2026) <br>
 ▪ “What Would Plato Make of ChatGPT that Generates False Content?”
 Alookso Magazine (March 2023) <br>
 ▪ “Open-sourced mRNA COVID 19 Vaccine Manufacturing in Africa’s WHO Tech Hub” <a href="https://blog.naver.com/gp3project/222993202700"> Povertyinfo Blog</a>(Jan.2023) <br>
 ▪ “Imbuing Democratic Values into the Democratization of Artificial Intelligence” Alookso Magazine (Dec.2022) <br>